Salamis – The island easiest to reach

 According to Greek mythology, the island was named after Salamina, mother of its first mythical King, Kychreas, sister of Aegina and one of the daughters of the river god Asopos.
 The island has been known by many names throughout its history: Pityousa (from the pitys or pine tree), Skiras (from the hero Skiros) and Kychreia (from King Kychreas).
 It was also known as Koulouri, which comes from the ancient cape (Kolouris akra) where the fourth-century-BC town and port were built.

 Excavations conducted in Salamina have uncovered many significant finds, including the Cave of Euripides, where the poet wrote most of his works, the Mycenaean Acropolis in Kanakia, the Kingdom of Ajax and the Sanctuary of Dionysus.
 The island is dotted with churches and monasteries that played a key role in Greece’s War of Independence.
-Today, Salamina has thousands of permanent residents, while many from Athens and Piraeus have summer homes here, given quick access by boat from Piraeus and Perama.
+Today, Salamina has thousands of permanent residents, while many people from Athens and Piraeus have summer homes here, given the ease of access by boat from Piraeus and Perama.

 Relaxation comes easily in this uniquely charming setting, with a host of ideas for diversion.
 Enjoy fresh seafood and local delicacies at the scenic taverns on the waterfront.